-Stacey Whisman, owner of Wheatland Auction Services, and her team in Lancaster, Pennsylvania, have spent countless hours over the past two months sorting through the collection and consulting with the family, which is asking for their names to remain private.
-It’s an amazing accumulation considering that Jimmy was simply an average guy.
+Stacey Whisman, owner of Wheatland Auction Services, and her team in Lancaster, Pennsylvania, have spent countless hours over the past two months sorting through the collection and consulting with the family of Jimmy Micioni.
+It’s an amazing accumulation considering that Micioni was simply an average guy.
 He spent much of his life doing factory work before becoming a school custodian.

 “It was like taking a journey through Uncle Jimmy’s life, as the collection included letters to and from baseball players, teams, card manufacturers, and photographers.
 I feel fortunate to have had the opportunity to guide the family and help them bring thousands of rare items to market.
 Sorting and organizing this collection was like taking a walk through a baseball card museum.
 It was apparent that Uncle Jimmy loved baseball and collecting rare and high-quality cards was something he really cherished.”

 Micioni never married but his lifelong love affair with sports was monogamous.
 His home included only baseball memorabilia.
 There was not one football, basketball, or hockey card or collectible to be found among the boxes and piles scattered about.